Dual Enrollment FAQs

 Q. Are there any potential participation costs to students and their families?

-A. The Dual Enrollment funding program provides funding directly to the college or university to be applied to the student’s tuition, mandatory fees and required textbooks.
+A. The Dual Enrollment funding program provides funding directly to the college or university to be applied to the student’s account.
 Dual Enrollment students may have some expenses for course-related fees and supplies (such as course lab or material fees) as well as optional fees charged by the college or university (such as parking, housing, and meal plan expenses).
 Georgia’s Dual Enrollment funding program covers courses approved and published in the Dual Enrollment Course Directory for the institution and term the student attends only.
+Students taking unapproved courses may be charged for those courses.
 Students may be charged a lost or damaged book fee for any textbook not returned in the condition or by the deadline required by their college or university.

 Q. Is there a limit on the number of semester hours a student can take through Dual Enrollment in a term and receive funding?